Bachelor of Science in Engineering | College of Engineering and Computing

 Engineering management offers an interdisciplinary approach to address the complexities in today's workplace.
 This program also provides a diverse academic background, including engineering, business, science, mathematics, and the liberal arts.
 The curriculum is designed to help you develop engineering and business expertise, social awareness, cultural perspective, and interpersonal communication.

 What are the features of Miami’s program?

-Majors choose from among the following four technical specialties: Electronics and Computing, Environmental Science, Manufacturing Engineering, Paper Science, or Systems Analysis.
+The Engineering Management major allows students to select one of the following four technical specialties: Electronics and Computing, Environmental Science, Manufacturing Engineering, or Paper Science.

-Engineering management majors use lab facilities in both manufacturing engineering and paper science and engineering.
+Engineering Management majors use a variety of lab facilities in the College of Engineering and Computing, consistent with their technical specialty area.
 Laboratories replicate industry settings with the Computer-Integrated Manufacturing Systems lab (CIMS) used in the manufacturing engineering department and the pilot Fourdrinier paper machine used in the paper science and engineering department.